sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy-examples.md

 Adopt ^ Buy

-- Pay for additionnal features, with configuration only
+- Pay for additional features, with configuration only
 - User self supports
 - IITB tracks use